Image from Belfast Telegraph.

 Philippe Bernard, British/Irish correspondent for Le Monde via Twitter.

-The Isis Budget Hotel.
+The Leeds Ibis Budget Hotel.
 For exclusive offers and travel tips, please give your email and fingerprints to reception.

 24th March: Among the thousands of demonstrators who took part in the march against Brexit in Leeds today, I saw just two counter-protesters.
 One flapped his union jack as we walked past, and muttered something patriotic and rousing, and the other held up a sign as we gathered before the stage, handwritten on part of a cardboard box that a vacuum cleaner had come in.